+STEP THREE: REGISTRATION

-Once eligibility is confirmed, go to the registration office at the Student Services Center to enroll.
+Once eligibility is confirmed, an appointment will be made at the Student Services Center to enroll.

 You will need the following documents:

-- · Complete orientation. - · Take assessment. - Official high school or equivalent transcript(s)\. \not mandatory for continuing education - · Social Security card (or right-to-work document). - Valid Government-issued photo identification.
+Official high school or equivalent transcript(s)\. \not mandatory for continuing education

+· Social Security card (or right-to-work document).

+- Valid Government-issued photo identification. - Completed financial aid packet

-STEP THREE: PAYMENT OF FEES
+STEP FOUR: PAYMENT OF FEES

+Students will be required to pay a non-refundable registration fee of \$100.
 Proceed to the Student Accounts Technician to discuss financing options (prior to the first day of class, students who qualify for financial aid will be invited to attend an orientation to complete the admission process and obtain final authorization to begin program.)